binary-braids/github_actions_runner/README.md

 To generate a token follow this guide: [Managing your personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

+[NOTE!]
-You will need to grant the `Read and write` permissions under `Self-hosted runners` for Fine-grained tokens or `manage_runners:org` permissions for classic tokens
+> You will need to grant the `Read and write` permissions under `Self-hosted runners` for Fine-grained tokens or `manage_runners:org` permissions for classic tokens

 ### Required Environment Variables